toptensoftware/moe-js/readme.md

 ```

 Note: comment blocks can be used to surround other Moe-js directives - ie: they're
 an effective way to "comment out" entire sections of a template.
+(Although comments
+can't be nested)

 ### The Special `model` Variable